paperduck/algo/backtesting/README.txt

-Use templates as a starting point when developing new backtest scripts.
+Use template as a starting point when developing new backtest scripts.

 TODO
 - factor in bid/ask spreads, if Pi Trading data doesn't already.